slowkow/hlabud/paper/typst/main.typ

   abstract: (
     (
       title: "Summary",
+      content: [
-      content: [The human leukocyte antigen (HLA) genes have thousands of different alleles in the human population, and have more associations with human diseases than any other genes.
-Data for all known HLA genotypes are curated in the international ImMunoGeneTics (IMGT) database, and the Allele Frequency Net Database (AFND) provides allele frequencies for each HLA allele across human populations.
-Our open-source R package _hlabud_ facilitates access to HLA data from IMGT/HLA and AFND, and provides functions for HLA divergence calculations, fine-mapping analysis of amino acid (or nucleotide) positions, and low-dimensional embedding.]
+The human leukocyte antigen (HLA) genes have more associations with human diseases than any other genes, and there are thousands of different HLA alleles in the human population.
+Data for all known HLA genotypes are curated in the international ImMunoGeneTics (IMGT) database, and allele frequencies for each HLA allele across human populations are available in the Allele Frequency Net Database (AFND).
+Our open-source R package _hlabud_ accesses HLA data from IMGT and AFND, and supports further analysis such as HLA divergence calculation, fine-mapping analysis of amino acid (or nucleotide) positions, and low-dimensional embedding.
+      ]
     ),
     (title: "Availability", content: [Source code and documentation are available at *#link("https://github.com/slowkow/hlabud")[github.com/slowkow/hlabud]*]), (title: "Contact", content: [#link("mailto:kslowikowski@mgh.harvard.edu")[kslowikowski\@mgh.harvard.edu]])